-One of the tasks we will perform most frequently when manipulating the DOM is inserting or removing nodes.
+One of the tasks we will perform most frequently when manipulating the DOM is inserting or deleting nodes.

-In this article, we will explore in detail how to carry out these operations using JavaScript, providing appropriate examples and explanations for university students.
+In this article, we will explore in detail how to carry out these operations using JavaScript, providing examples and explanations suitable for university students.

-JavaScript offers several methods related to modifying the structure of the DOM.
+JavaScript offers several methods related to modifying the DOM structure.
 These methods can be classified into the following categories:

 Create and Insert Elements